Updated: 20 May 2023

 From the 2nd kyu (second highest student grade) onwards, the practitioner wears a hakama.
 These skirt-like Japanese pants are usually black or dark blue, with the name embroidered in the Japanese syllabary katakana.
 The hakama identifies the wearer as an advanced aikidoka who has learned all the important techniques and knows how to take all kinds of ukemi.
 These aikidoka are also expected to behave in an exemplary manner and to take responsibility for tasks in the dojo.

 Kyu gradings are conducted by our teachers in our own dojo.
 Dan examinations are usually conducted as part of international seminars.
-The preparation phase for the dan examination begins with the completion of the 2nd kyu: at this point, the aikidoka decides which teachers he or she wants to be graded by for the black belt.
+The preparation phase for the dan examination begins with the completion of the 2nd kyu.
+While our dojo members are essentially free to choose which teacher they want to be graded by we only prepare for gradings with Jan Nevelius shihan.

 (Seminar numbers refer to participations since the last grading.
 Week-long seminars count as 3 weekend seminars.)